Walking with Dinosaurs: Scientific errors

 The pterosaur identified as Ornithocheirus in Giant of the Skies was actually based on fossils of the pterosaur Tropeognathus, the two having been considered synonyms by David Unwin, one of the consulting palaeontologists.
 Additionally, it is depicted as far larger than it actually was.
 In the companion book, it was claimed that several large bone fragments from the Romualdo Formation of Brazil possibly indicate that Ornithocheirus may have had a wingspan reaching almost 12 metres and a weight of a hundred kilograms, making it one of the largest known pterosaurs.
 However, the largest definite Tropeognathus specimens described at the time measured 6 m, in terms of wingspan.
 The specimens which the producers of the program used to justify such a large size estimate were described in 2012 (with the designation MN 6594-V) and were under study by Dave Martill and David Unwin at the time of the production of the series.
 The final description of the remains found a maximum estimated wingspan of 8.70 m for this large specimen.
 Unwin stated that he did not believe the higher estimate used by the BBC was likely, and that the producers likely chose the highest possible estimate because it was more "spectacular."
-Another famously "super-sized" animal in Walking with Dinosaurs is the pliosaur Liopleurodon, described as reaching lengths of 25 metres in the series (but in reality probably only reaching 6.4 metres); the extreme size was based on fragmentary specimens, and the estimate was at the time justifiable extrapolation provided by some of the consultants, who pushed it as scientifically supported.
+Another famously "super-sized" animal in Walking with Dinosaurs is the pliosaur Liopleurodon, described as reaching lengths of 25 m in the series.
+This representation is mainly based on a vertebra discovered from the Oxford Clay near Peterborough and housed in the Peterborough Museum and Art Gallery, with which David M. Martill and Darren Naish, the former of whom then consultant to the series, extrapolated it to a length between 17 and 20 m and claimed that Liopleurodon and related forms could have reached the size depicted in the series, today recognized as very exaggerated but at the time seen as reliable.
+The largest known specimen of Liopleurodon is currently thought to have reached 8.09 m long.